Hidden places in Helsinki large building with people walking in front of it on a partly cloudy autumn day

 Do I need to speak Finnish to enjoy these places?

-Wrapping Things Up: Helsinki’s Hidden Magic
+Wrapping Things Up: Helsinki’s Secret Corners

 Want more slow travel secrets in Scandinavia and beyond?
 Subscribe to our email list at Wandering Everywhere for curated guides that help you travel deeper, not just farther.